 Use processes to create a workflow that automatically sends tasks to assignees, helping you efficiently collect and approve content in your files.
 Learn more

 Collect documents and exhibits and walk through steps to creating a filing with the SEC.
 Learn more

-The primary way of organizing all of your files, such as documents, spreadsheets.
+Folders are the primary way of organizing all of your files, such as documents, spreadsheets, and presentations.
 This makes things easier to find and helps when you need to roll forward your files.
 Learn more

 Combine related documents from both Workiva and outside sources.
 Use binders to combine reports with supporting documents for executive review.

 Linking eliminates the risk of conflicting values in your files.
 Numbers are the same, no matter where or how they're shown.
 You establish links by creating a source link.
 Then, copy and paste your source link to another location to create more destination links.
 Updates to the source link value or source text flow to every destination link.
 Learn more

 Source Links are the primary location for a particular data point —the root from which all other instances of that data stem.
 These links are indicated with a blue triangle in the upper left corner of the cell or text selection.

 Destination Links are pieces of data that come from a source link.
 These links are indicated in green, either with a triangle in the upper left corner or an underline.

 Search is the quickest way to find something if you know the name, or part of the name of the file you’re looking for.
 If you have a large number of files, you can also sort alphabetically, by file type, or by date modified.
 Learn more about searching for files in Overview of Home.

 Permissions and Roles